 In this course, students develop the skills necessary to identify and resolve computer system hardware and operating system software problems.
-Included in this course are the networking concepts relating to system troubleshooting.
+Networking concepts relating to system troubleshooting are included.
 (CSU)

 CIS 200: Software Certification Test Preparation

 0.5 Unit.
 No prerequisite.
 Advisories: Business Office Systems 114 or Computer Information Systems 117 or 118.
 One and one half laboratory hours weekly.